 Is there a fee for this service?
 Yes.
 There may be a nominal fee.

 Who is the obligee?
-The obligee is the person who receives the court ordered support.
+The obligee is the person who receives court-ordered support.

 How do I establish paternity?
 Paternity can be established in the following ways: